Advances in Deep Concealed Scene Understanding: Introduction

-In recent years, thanks to both several self-contained benchmarks (\eg, COD10K~\cite{fan2020camouflaged,fan2022concealed} and NC4K~\cite{lv2021simultaneously}) and the rapid development of deep learning, this field has been being advanced further.
-In 2020, Fan~\etal~\cite{fan2020camouflaged} released the first large-scale public dataset COD10K that has advanced the development of visual perception tasks, especially in concealed scenarios.
+In recent years, thanks to benchmarks becoming available (\eg, COD10K~\cite{fan2020camouflaged,fan2022concealed} and NC4K~\cite{lv2021simultaneously}) ánd the rapid development of deep learning, this field has made important strides forward.
+In 2020, Fan~\etal~\cite{fan2020camouflaged} released the first large-scale public dataset - COD10K - geared towards the advancement of perception tasks having to deal with concealment.
 This has also inspired other related disciplines.
-For instance, psychologist Michael W. Eysenck~\cite{eysenck2021ai} studied the cooperative relationship between AI and human cognition.
-Mei~\etal~\cite{mei2021camouflaged,mei2023distraction} proposed a distraction-aware framework for segmenting camouflaged objects, which can also be extended to identifying transparent materials in natural scenes~\cite{yu2022progressive}.
-In 2023, Ji~\etal~\cite{ji2023gradient} developed an efficient model that learns textures from object-level gradients, and its transferability has been verified in various downstream applications, \eg, polyp segmentation and road crack detection.
+For instance, Mei~\etal~\cite{mei2021camouflaged,mei2023distraction} proposed a distraction-aware framework for the segmentation of camouflaged objects, which can be extended to the identification of transparent materials in natural scenes~\cite{yu2022progressive}.
+In 2023, Ji~\etal~\cite{ji2023gradient} developed an efficient model that learns textures from object-level gradients, and its generalizability has been verified through diverse downstream applications, \eg, medical polyp segmentation and road crack detection.

-However, to our knowledge, the CSU tasks are relatively separately discussed in general and their model generalization from academic settings to industrial scenarios is understudied.
-Given the current boom in their advanced deep techniques and novel applications, this calls for an up-to-date survey to enable researchers to capture the global landscape of the CSU field, including both current achievements and major challenges.
-Thus, in this paper, we mainly review the state and recent deep learning-based advances of CSU.
-Meanwhile, we contribute a large-scale concealed defect segmentation dataset termed CDS2K with the hard cases from diversified industrial scenarios.
-We construct a comprehensive benchmark to explore the potential from academic research to industrial applications of the CSU community.
+Although multiple research teams have addressed tasks concerned with concealed objects, we believe that stronger interactions between the ongoing efforts would be beneficial.
+Thus, we mainly review the state and recent deep learning-based advances of CSU.
+Meanwhile, we contribute a large-scale concealed defect segmentation dataset termed CDS2K.
+This dataset consists of hard cases from diverse industrial scenarios, thus providing an effective benchmark for CSU.